connorp/streetscape/research_sketch.md

 		- weights are the ex-ante likelihood that an individual's realization of the running variable is close to the threshold
 		- required assumptions for fuzzy RD: monotonicity and excludability
 	- review Lee & Lemieux § 4.4
-	- choice of bandwidth (L&L § 4.1)
+	- choice of graphical bandwidth (L&L § 4.1)
 		- cross validation approach
 		- tests of bias

 - graphical representation
-	- continuity of covariates on the running variable across the funding threshold (balance test)
+	- continuity of covariates on the running variable across the funding threshold (balance test, L&L § 4.4.2)
+		- for a large number of covariates, use a Seemingly Unrelated Regression, use Chi-squared joint test
-	- continuity of the density of the running variable (manipulation test)
+	- continuity of the density of the running variable (manipulation test, L&L § 4.4.1)
+		- McCrary (2008) test
+	- probability of treatment on the running variable across the threshold
+		- show the magnitude in probability jump in a fuzzy setting
 	- discontinuity of the outcome variable across the threshold
 		- plot binned individuals
 		- plot polynomial fit line

 - Regression specification
 	- parametric or nonparametric?
 (L&L § 4.2.1)
+		- robustness tests
+			- robust to polynomial specifications of the running variable (and covariates)
+			- robust to different window widths around the cutoff (local linear regression)
+		- separate regressions on either side of the cutoff point (or pooled regression with full interactions with treatment)
+		- local linear regression: choice of estimation bandwidth (L&L § 4.3.1)
+			- Cross validation (leave one out) and rule of thumb approaches
+			- look at graphs first: outcomes with a great deal of curvature are more likely to be sensitive to the choice of bandwidth due to larger bias from larger bandwidths
+		- local polynomial modeling (L&L § 4.3.2)
+			- choice of polynomial order
+				- compare to nonparametric bins used for graphical analysis: add higher order terms until bin dummies are no longer jointly significant
+					- also acts as a test for the presence of discontinuities away from the cutoff
+				- can also use AIC to inform order choice
+				- be wary of overfitting: compensate with lower order polynomials with smaller bandwidths
+	- Fuzzy estimation (L&L § 4.3.3)
+		 - 2SLS estimation (use the same bandwidth/polynomial order for both stages)
+	     	- choose bandwidth/order for outcome equation, then use the same bandwidth for the first stage
+	- inclusion of covariates (L&L § 4.5)
+		-

-- standard errors/clustering
+- standard errors/clustering (L&L § 4.3.4)
+	- 2SLS fuzzy standard errors
 	- what's the right level for clustering?
 	- incorporate sampling uncertainty from safegraph and streetlight?